Broadcast TV Negotiations

 NEW LEGISLATION IN CONSIDERATION

 Local Choice legislation is now being considered by Congress.
-With Local Choice, customers will choose whether or not to pay for each broadcast station individually.
-If they don’t watch a particular station or prefer to use an alternate to receive it, they will not be required to pay for retransmission.
+With Local Choice, customers can choose whether or not to pay for each broadcast station individually.
+If they don’t watch a particular station or prefer to use an alternate service method to watch the content, they will not be required to pay for retransmission.
 Your support can make Local Choice a reality.

 WHO ARE THE BIG BROADCASTERS?

 The “Big 4” networks are ABC, CBS, NBC and FOX.
 They provide programming, such as morning and nightly national news shows, some daytime dramas, prime time programming and late night shows.
-The programming is then shown by their owned and operated (“O&O”) stations or their local affiliated stations, like SJL Broadcasting (KITV) and Lin Television Corporation (KHON) here in Hawaii.
+The programming is then shown by their owned and operated (“O&O”) stations or their local affiliated stations, like Lilly Broadcasting (KITV) and Raycom (KHNL) here in Hawaii.

 HOW DOES RETRANS LEAD TO BLACKOUTS?

 Hawaiian Telcom wants to give our customers the programming they love.
-To do so, we either have to pay the increased fees networks demand for retransmission consent which can adversely affect customers’ bills, or risk of network blackout.
+To do so, we either have to pay the increased fees networks demand for retransmission (which can adversely affect customers’ bills) or risk a network blackout.

 WHY SHOULDN’T CUSTOMERS SWITCH TO ANOTHER PAY TV PROVIDER?

 Any provider a customer switches to will most likely face the same kind of blackout threats.
 In fact, the American Television Alliance reports that in the last five years, 80% of TV markets in the U.S. have experienced at least one local broadcast blackout.
-In Hawaii alone, since 2012, Oceanic Time Warner, DISH Network and DirecTV subscribers have experienced four blackouts totaling 27 days.
+In Hawaii alone, since 2012, Oceanic Time Warner, DISH Network and DirecTV subscribers have experienced four (4) major dispute impasses during the past several years resulting in blackouts totaling nearly 50 days.